When you select an audio file in the Mac Finder, Snapper immediately appears right beneath the current window, showing you the wave form.

 Download the Snapper demo.
 It works without any limitation the first 100 days !
 After this you can unlock the app by purchasing a key code.

-To enable mp3, FLAC and OGG output or WMA input some optional codecs need to be downloaded and installed.
+To enable mp3 output or FLAC input some optional codecs need to be downloaded and installed.

 Become a Snapper ninja in less then 100 seconds by checking this video.